docsmith-darshan/tom_theme/pages/mydoc/my_doc_Configure_Database.md

 folder: mydoc
 ---

 It describes the basic configuration steps required to create an administrative user for the MariaDB.
+To configure MariaDB, complete the following steps:

 **Procedure**